A Quick Note. We've revisited this article and the differences between customer satisfaction metrics. You can check out our two updates here:

 However, it soon became clear that marketers had been chasing the wrong goal.
 In the late ‘90s and early ‘00s, researchers discovered that extremely satisfied customers were only slightly more likely to stay with a firm than moderately satisfied customers.
 In a 1995 Harvard Business Review article, Thomas Jones and Earl Sasser Jr. pointed out that “satisfied customers defect.”
 Indeed, numerous studies debunked the clout of customer satisfaction.
 For example, one analysis of banking customers found that 6% of “extremely satisfied” customers closed their accounts—nearly identical to the 5.8% departure rate for less satisfied customers.
 In other words, it was discovered that efforts to improve customer satisfaction provided a very low ROI.

 Customer Engagement came on the scene when researchers included emotion as an important driver of the customer experience.
-As the above diagram shows, customer satisfaction was a functional measurement; it examined customer feedback on tangible, rational outcomes such as price.
+Customer satisfaction was a functional measurement; it examined customer feedback on tangible, rational outcomes such as price.
 When a less expensive product appeared, customers were likely to switch providers.
 In contrast, Customer Engagement included emotional facets of the purchasing experience; it incorporated how consumers felt.
 Research verified that this was an important distinction; fully engaged customers were far more loyal than less engaged customers.
 In other words, achieving higher engagement provides a handsome ROI.
 The banking study mentioned earlier found that just 3.8% of fully engaged customers closed their accounts.

 Customer Engagement may be used to pursue customer loyalty because fully engaged customers feel an emotional investment in the brand and its employees.
 Compared to customer satisfaction, customer engagement is a superior measurement tool for growing retention and other business outcomes such as profits and ROI.
 Indeed, PeopleMetrics’ Most Engaged Customer study has shown that businesses with higher engagement levels also enjoy higher profits, ROI, and share-of-market.
 Customer Engagement vs. Customer Satisfaction?
 When you consider the research, the choice is clear.
 Customer Engagement is the best tool for measuring the customer experience.